 This discovery could change a lot of what we know about our universe.

-Oxford physicists have discovered a subatomic particle that can move from matter to antimatter and could have a huge impact on how we look at the Universe.
+Oxford physicists have discovered a subatomic particle that can switch between matter and antimatter, and which could have a huge impact on the way we look at the Universe.

 Back and forth